aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/add-a-chart-in-a-worksheet/_index.md

     "chart API REST",
     "Aspose.Cells SDK examples",
   ]
+ArticleTitle: "Add a Chart to a Worksheet – Aspose.Cells Cloud API Guide"
 ---

 This REST API adds a new chart to a worksheet. **Prerequisite:** a valid JWT token must be supplied in the `Authorization` header.